SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Run `bin/phpunit` - en error!

 ### Create Test DB
 - We need to create test DB.
+We can leverage doctrine commands in console, but better let's leverage Foundry library that we already have installed.
-- Run `bin/console doctrine:database:create --env=test`.
+- Open the `LemonSqueezyRequestParserTest`
-- And `bin/console doctrine:schema:create --env=test`.
+- Add the trait: `use ResetDatabase;` - it will clean up the DB after each test for us, so we will not need to worry about duplicated emails in tests, etc.
 - Rerun again - it pass now.
 - Ok, now let's write this test.
 - We can leverage Foundry to create a user.